collective/collective.z3cform.datagridfield/README.rst

     from zope import interface
     from Products.CMFCore.interfaces import ISiteRoot

-    from five import grok

-    from plone.directives import form
+    from plone.autoform import directives as form

     from collective.z3cform.datagridfield import DataGridFieldFactory, DictRow
     from .widget import DGFTreeSelectFieldWidget